johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Pragmatism is what needs to be embraced in order to do.
   Always look for the pragmatic over the Ideological

 - Today is the day, now is the time.
-THis is when/how progess gets made.
+This is when/how progress gets made.
 Live by doing.
 Do by focusing fully on the current task at hand.
    (See Standard Operating System)

+- "Blow your own nose!"
+   You can sit there praying your nose wont run or wait for someone else to come along and wipe it.
+   Or you can blow your own nose, thats what you have hands for.

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.